yorwosP/sport-events/README.md

 ### 6. Countdown to event

+(**Moved the Timer from each cell to the main**)

-This is handled by the collection view cell as follows:
-Cell has a function that takes the epoch time, calculates the difference to the current date/time and breaks it to days, hours, minutes, seconds (using Calendar's dateComponents).
+~~This is handled by the collection view cell as follows: Cell has a function that takes the epoch time, calculates the difference to the current date/time and breaks it to days, hours, minutes, seconds (using Calendar's dateComponents).
+It also stores the epoch time Each cell also has a timer running each second and calling this function.
+Timer is invalidated in prepare for reuse~~

+#### MainViewController
+A Timer is set in the main VC and added in the RunLoop (current).
+Each second *refreshTimeouts* is called.
+This method goes through all visible TV cells and gets all its visible CV items.
+For each one it calls its *refreshTimeout* method

+#### EventCollectionViewCell
+*refreshTimeout* calculates the difference to the current date/time and breaks it to days, hours, minutes, seconds (using Calendar's dateComponents).
 It also stores the epoch time
-Each cell also has a timer running each second and calling this function.
-Timer is invalidated in prepare for reuse.

 ## TODO